Preventing Ice Dams

 From low-tech prevention to advanced systems, there are various solutions to avoiding ice dams.

 Snow removal services.
 If your roof is simply too high, or inaccessible from the ground, or circumstances make removing roof snow yourself unfeasible, contact a snow removal service.
-The associated fees are likely much lower than the cost
+Note, though, that fees commonly run about $300 to $600 per hour and some companies require a a two-hour minimum before accepting the job.
+It's a good idea to identify potential providers early and get several quotes.

 Roof-mounted heating cables.
 Consult a professional to find out about installing specialty heating cables.
 These cables are generally installed in a zig-zag pattern along the eaves of the roof and prevent ice dams from forming.